Find Nice Country Walks Near London for a Day Out

-My personal review: Find my review and more photos of this walk in autumn
+My review: Find my review and more photos of this walk in autumn

 Start & finish: Ashridge Estate Visitor Centre

 Getting There: By train – Trains are running from London Euston to Tring train station (journey time 45 minutes).
 This station is 1.75 miles from Ashridge Estate.
 You can get a taxi upon arrival or even walk to Ashridge.
 On the way home, take the train from Tring station to London Euston (journey time about 40 minutes).
-If you are driving there, there is an entrance to Monument Drive and the Estate Visitor Centre is off the B4506 between Berkhamsted and Dagnall.
+There is an entrance to Monument Drive, and the Estate Visitor Centre is off the B4506 between Berkhamsted and Dagnall if you are driving there.
 Parking is free.

-Where to take a break: Have lunch at the visitor centre
+Where to take a break: Have lunch at the visitor center

 Epping Forest, The Oak Trail in Essex

 This is a 6.6-mile circular hike that starts and finishes at Theydon Bois underground station.
-There is half a mile of walking on the street but the rest of the walk is in Epping forest.
-This walk is marked by green waymarkers.
-You will pass Ambresbury Banks, an iron age fort along the way (the site of Boudica’s last stand against the Romans) and also a deer park.
+There is half a mile of walking on the street, but the rest of the walk is in Epping forest.
+Green waymarkers mark this walk.
+You will pass Ambresbury Banks, an iron age fort along the way (the site of Boudica’s last stand against the Romans), and a deer park.